alphagov/paas-cf/README.md

 export BRANCH=$(git rev-parse --abbrev-ref HEAD)
 ```

-## SSH to deployed Concourse and microbosh
+## SSH to Deployer Concourse and MicroBOSH

 In the `create-deployer` pipeline when creating the initial VPC,
 a keypair is generated and uploaded to AWS to be used by deployed instances.